Pramad712/Shortest-Paths/README.md

 ### Blue: Nodes that are in the shortest path.

 ### Length: The first phrase is "Path Found!" or "No Path Found" depending on if there is a path between the two nodes.
-If there one, then the next phrase will be in the form {cardinal movement count} + {intercardinal movement count}{diagonal distance = √2} ≈ {total distance rounded to the nearest thousandth}.
+If there one, then the next phrase will be in the form {cardinal distance} + {intercardinal movements}{diagonal distance = √2} ≈ {distance rounded to the nearest thousandth}.
 Note that moving one unit in a cardinal direction is one unit, and the square root of two units for moving one unit intercardinally.

 ## Edit History
 ### • August 16, 2022: First release, with a few bugs and doesn't guarantee the shortest path due to a recursive backtracking-like approach.